A guide to everything about budgeting

 You can view the image below for a good quick reference on 5 steps (with the 3 major parts above) you should be taking when creating your own budget:

 Part III.
-What are some of the most useful budgeting methods?
+What are some popular budgeting methods?

-By now you might be wondering what some of the most popular methods are when it comes to budgeting.
-While a lot of different techniques and methods exist, there are a few that immediately come to mind and that have proven to be successful for many people.
+By now you have a good understanding of what a budget is, and how to create one from scratch, but you might be wondering what some of the most popular methods are when it comes to budgeting.
+While a lot of different techniques and methods exist, there are a few that immediately come to mind and are by far more common that others.

 This budgeting method, or rule, states that you should spend up to 50% of your after-tax income on expenses that are considered “needs” such as rent or mortgage payments, insurance, etc.